Leadership

 Urmimala Sarkar MD, MPH, is a Professor of Medicine at UCSF in the Division of General Internal Medicine and Associate Director of the UCSF Center for Vulnerable Populations.
 She is a general internist and primary care physician at Zuckerberg San Francisco General Hospital and Trauma Center’s Richard Fine People’s Clinic.
 Dr. Sarkar is an expert in outpatient safety, including diagnostic safety, health information technology, and health disparities.
 Along with leading patient safety improvement efforts in safety-net health systems that care for low-income and ethnically diverse patients, Dr. Sarkar served on the Institute of Medicine’s Committee on Improving Diagnosis and advised the California State Department of Health Services and the National Quality Forum on measurement of outpatient safety, among other thought-leadership activities in this field.

-Michael C. Stinson, JM
+Michael Stinson, JM

-Michael C. Stinson, JM
+Michael Stinson, JM

 Kyle Sweet, JD